Islamic Movement of Tajikistan

 Intelligence analysts in the United States Guantanamo Bay detainment camp say it is linked to terrorism.

-The leader of the Islamic Movement of Tajikistan, Tohir Yo‘ldosh, also leads Islamic Movement of Uzbekistan.
+The now deceased leader of the Islamic Movement of Tajikistan, Tohir Yo‘ldosh, also had led Islamic Movement of Uzbekistan.

 History of The Islamic Movement of Tajikistan

 The terrorist organization known as The Islamic Movement of Tajikistan was founded in 2009.
 The group was founded by its parent organization, The Islamic Movement of Central Asia.
 The organization was founded in the borders of Tajikistan.
 Upon founding, Tohir Yo'ldosh was appointed the leader.
 After the founding of the group the organization took roots and set up a base of operations in Afghanistan.

 Organization leaders

 Tohir Yo'ldosh is the only known and documented leader of The Islamic Movement of Tajikistan.
 Tohir Yo'ldosh is also documented as being the leader of another terrorist organization known as The Islamic Movement of Uzbekistan.

 Claimed attacks

 The Islamic Movement of Tajikistan has claimed responsibility for one attack.
 The attack was carried out in 2009 and targeted the police force of Central Asia.
 In the planned attack, the organization used a bomb as their weapon.
 In the attack, there were between 11–50 civilian casualties.
 And one Central Asia police officer was killed.
 About 50 people were injured as a result of the attack.